Evil Under the Sun

 and nations under our feet.

-the excellency of Jacob whom He loved.
+(H)the pride of Jacob whom he loves.
 Selah

 the Lord with the sound of a trumpet.